Wendy Whiteley: Public life

 Wendy Whiteley has become a well-known figure in Australia's artistic life.
 She appears at gallery openings, as a judge at art competitions, gives talks about Brett Whiteley, arranges and curates exhibitions of his work, and presents winners of the Brett Whiteley Travelling Art Scholarship with their prizes, on behalf of the late benefactress, Brett's mother Beryl Whiteley OAM.

 The story of her life was covered in detail in Ashleigh Wilson's 2022 book, A Year with Wendy Whiteley: Conversations About Art, Life and Gardening.
-The product of many hours of candid conversations at the kitchen table in Lavender Bay with acclaimed Brett Whiteley biographer Ashleigh Wilson, and supplemented by extensive research and interviews with others, this is the unforgettable story of Wendy’s life.
-It told the story of her childhood, her life with Brett, her work on the garden, her custodianship of the estate and her own creative journey in art.
 About the book Miriam Margolyes said:

 'This astonishing, glorious book reveals Wendy Whiteley as she really is—an artist in her own right, a unique personality.
 Wendy tells the truth: she made a garden for Australia.
 And found the right person to tell her amazing story.'

 Wendy was also the subject of an Australian Story program in 2004, and has had magazine articles written about her from time to time.

 For the Archibald Prize, a prize that Brett Whiteley won twice, in 1976 and 1978, Wendy has been the sitter for portraits by Danelle Bergstrom, Garry Shead and John Phillips; none of which won the award.

 On 8 December 2008, Wendy Whiteley was Andrew Denton's final guest on ABC TV Enough Rope.
 She was interviewed by Peter Thompson on ABC TV's Talking Heads on 10 August 2009.